zx9w/read-together/readme.md

 # Inspiration

+Communities

+- https://paperswelove.org/

 If you are looking for a place to start then here are some places that aggregate papers about haskell and type theory:

-- https://paperswelove.org/
 - ##dependent on freenode, their repo: https://github.com/dpndnt/library
 - https://github.com/cohomolo-gy/haskell-resources
 - https://mitchellwrosen.github.io/haskell-papers/
 - https://github.com/beerendlauwers/haskell-papers-ereader
 - https://wiki.haskell.org/Research_papers